Escrow Plan (aka Prepayment Program)

 How it Works

-The TaPP is simple and it’s free.
-Once the taxpayer requests the plan and signs the agreement, a monthly payment amount will be calculated by dividing the past year’s adjusted annual tax figure into equal payments that will depend on when the payment plan is started.
+Once the taxpayer requests the plan and signs the contract, a monthly payment amount will be calculated by dividing the past year’s adjusted annual tax figure into equal payments that will depend on when the payment plan is started.
 The plan typically begins in August with 11 equal payments through June, and the July tax bill will show the final amount due.
-The taxpayer will receive one coupon per month when they sign up for the plan and mailing labels for ease in returning the payments.
+The taxpayer will receive one coupon per plan month along with mailing labels for ease in returning the payments.
 The amount shown on the coupon is a suggested payment amount with a suggested due date of the 15th of each month.
-Payments may be made any time before the semi-annual payment is due; there is no penalty if a monthly payment is missed as long as taxes are paid in full by the due date for each semi-annual due date.
-For more information, print the TaPP pamphlet.
+Payments may be made any time before the semi-annual payment is due; there is no penalty if a monthly payment is missed as long as taxes are paid in full by each semi-annual due date.
+For more information, print the Escrow pamphlet.

-The Tax Prepayment Program is essentially an escrow plan -- the only qualification is that the taxpayer does not have any delinquent balances at the time of enrollment.
-If there is a delinquency, a multiple-payment plan may be created to address both the delinquency and escrowed taxes if applicable.
+The only qualification for the Escrow Plan is that the taxpayer does not have any delinquent balances at the time of enrollment.
+If there is a delinquency, a multiple-payment plan may be requested to address both the delinquency and escrowed taxes if applicable.
+See Delinquent Tax Contract below for more information.

 How to Enroll

-For participation in the program call Sally, Prepay Specialist, at 440-576-1421, email or print the Prepayment Contract.
-Complete and sign the agreement, and mail it to the treasurer’s office at:
+For participation in the program print the Escrow Contract.
+Complete and sign the Contract, and mail it to the treasurer’s office at:

 Ashtabula County Treasurer